ashyamal/COMPASS/README.md

 finetuner.tune(df_tpm, dfy)
 finetuner.save('./model/my_finetuner.pt')
 ```
-This process fine-tunes the Compass model on your data and saves the updated model for future use.
+This process fine-tunes the COMPASS model on your data and saves the updated model for future use.

-## 5. Pre-training Compass from Scratch
+## 5. Pre-training COMPASS from Scratch
 ```python
 # Load the example dataset for pretraining
 # We provide sample datasets that include gene expression data for training and testing